-As part of The Council's current Surplus Assets there has been one asset that has been subject to a valuation in 2018/19.
-The valuation is based on a development appraisal of the piece of land based on a housing development proposed by the Council's Joint Venture arrangement.
-At the reporting date the current valuation is valid, but as the development appraisal is subject to scrutiny and potential change throughout 2019/20 as the scheme changes there is potential for this value to change.
-There is no quantifiable value that can be attributed at this stage.
+As part of The Council's current Surplus Assets there have been two assets that have been subject to a valuation in 2019/20.
+The valuation is based on the valuers opinion of the value of the Land and buildings that present and the potential it has for development.
+At the reporting date the current valuation is valid, but as the development is subject to scrutiny and potential change throughout 2020/21 and beyond there is potential for this value to change.